daniel-dsouza/psychic-octo-giggle/Common-Issues-and-Solutions.md

 ## Launcher freezes within a few seconds of opening
-Try changing "Prefer system libraries" to ON.
+Try using a different runner.
+Ask on Spectrum or in our social channels which runner is currently recommended.
+Alternatively, you can try changing "Prefer system libraries" to ON, although this may have other side effects.
 Right click the game -> Configure -> System options -> Prefer system libraries

 ## Launcher hangs / stops responding / crashes with an "ASAR" error